Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Method

 \subsubsection{Tool Boxes}

-ForenAgent provides Python as the fundamental building block for tool construction.
-We identify two major categories of tools in the following:
+ForenAgent adopts Python code and tool calls as the fundamental primitives for tool construction.
+Accordingly, we categorize the tools into two major types as follows:

-\textbf{(1) Basic Image Processing:} These tools form the basis for visual manipulation and perception.
-They enable the agent to clean, align, and highlight image content to improve downstream reasoning. \begin{itemize} \item {Cropping:} For high-resolution or cluttered inputs, the agent typically crops and zooms into regions of interest.
-By reasoning about the coordinates, it effectively performs soft object localization and forensic analysis, directing attention to the most informative regions. \item {Enhancement:} In visually subtle domains like tampered imaging, the agent applies contrast adjustments and other enhancements to make latent structures more prominent. \end{itemize}
+\textbf{(1) Basic Image Processing:} These two categories of tools form the basis for visual manipulation and perception.
+They enable the agent to clean, align, and highlight image content to improve downstream reasoning.

+{Cropping:} For high-resolution or cluttered inputs, the agent typically crops and zooms into regions of interest.
+By reasoning about the coordinates, it effectively performs soft object localization and forensic analysis, directing attention to the most informative regions.